example42/puppet-tp/tinydata.md

 - the ```hiera.yaml``` file which describes the hierarchy to use to lookup for the relevant application data.

-- the yaml files where data is stored according to the defined hierarchy.
+- the yaml files where data is stored, as an hash under the ```app_name::settings``` key according to the defined hierarchy.

 A sample ```hiera.yaml``` is like this: